The Ultimate In Birding Tours

 Our main targets here will be the endemic Sri Lanka Swallow and the endemic Sri Lanka Woodshrike, as well as Blue-faced Malkoha, the impressive Malabar Pied Hornbill, Jerdon’s Bush Lark and White-browed Bulbul, all of which also occur in South India.
 Additional species of particular interest include Spot-billed Pelican, Painted Stork, Lesser Adjutant and Sirkeer Malkoha.

-Other species that are regularly seen here include Indian Peafowl, Indian Pond and Grey Herons, Eastern Cattle, Great, Intermediate and Little Egrets, Little and Great Cormorants, Oriental Darter, Woolly-necked Stork, Brahminy Kite, Crested Serpent Eagle, Changeable Hawk-Eagle, Barred Buttonquail, Black-winged Stilt, Red-wattled Lapwing, Marsh, Green and Wood Sandpipers, Orange-breasted Green Pigeon, Jacobin Cuckoo, Grey-bellied Cuckoo (wintering in Sri Lanka), Asian Koel, Rose-ringed (or Ring-necked) and Plum-headed Parakeets, Indian Nightjar, Asian Palm and Little Swifts, Indian Roller, Common Kingfisher, Asian Green and Blue-tailed Bee-eaters, Coppersmith Barbet, Yellow-crowned Woodpecker, Ashy-crowned Sparrow-Lark, Barn Swallow, Black-headed Cuckooshrike, Small Minivet, Brown Shrike, Yellow-eyed Babbler, White-rumped Shama, Zitting Cisticola, Grey-breasted, Ashy, Plain and Jungle Prinias, Blyth’s Reed Warbler, White-browed Fantail, Indian Robin, Purple Sunbird, Baya Weaver, Indian Silverbill, and Scaly-breasted and Tricoloured Munias.
+Other species that are regularly seen here include Indian Peafowl, Indian Pond and Grey Herons, Eastern Cattle, Great, Medium and Little Egrets, Little and Great Cormorants, Oriental Darter, Woolly-necked Stork, Brahminy Kite, Crested Serpent Eagle, Changeable Hawk-Eagle, Barred Buttonquail, Black-winged Stilt, Red-wattled Lapwing, Marsh, Green and Wood Sandpipers, Orange-breasted Green Pigeon, Jacobin Cuckoo, Grey-bellied Cuckoo (wintering in Sri Lanka), Asian Koel, Rose-ringed (or Ring-necked) and Plum-headed Parakeets, Indian Nightjar, Asian Palm and Little Swifts, Indian Roller, Common Kingfisher, Asian Green and Blue-tailed Bee-eaters, Coppersmith Barbet, Yellow-crowned Woodpecker, Ashy-crowned Sparrow-Lark, Barn Swallow, Black-headed Cuckooshrike, Small Minivet, Brown Shrike, Yellow-eyed Babbler, White-rumped Shama, Zitting Cisticola, Grey-breasted, Ashy, Plain and Jungle Prinias, Blyth’s Reed Warbler, White-browed Fantail, Indian Robin, Purple Sunbird, Baya Weaver, Indian Silverbill, and Scaly-breasted and Tricoloured Munias.
 If we are reasonably fortunate we will find Blyth’s Pipit, Thick-billed Flowerpecker and Streaked Weaver.

 Sri Lanka: Day 8 After spending the early morning at Uda Walawe we will drive to Tissamaharama for an overnight stay.